 Almost 18 million Hilux’s have been sold since 1968, and the anniversary model is packed full of juicy goodies.
-We put it to the test at Toyota’s inaugural ‘Parellel Pomeroy’ event at Silverstone.
+We put it to the test at Toyota’s inaugural Parallel Pomeroy event at Silverstone.

 Other details include rear Arctic Trucks mudflaps, rear parking sensors, a tough Line-X bed liner and classic Toyota tailgate graphic.
 A numbered Invincible 50 plaque is featured in the cabin as well as 50 chrome badging featured on the wings, wheels, doors, tailgate, sports bar, lighting and interior.

-With just 150 horses under the bonnet, even standard versions of the Hilux are quite sluggish (0-62mph in 12.8 seconds) but the Invincible 50 is even more so due to the 100kg of extra weight, while the increased suspension travel means there’s plenty of body roll generated in the bends.
+With just 150 horses under the bonnet, even standard versions of the Hilux are quite sluggish (0-62mph takes 12.8 seconds) but the Invincible 50 is even more so due to the 100kg of extra weight, while the increased suspension travel means there’s plenty of body roll generated in the bends.

-Toyota Hilux Invincible 50 price and availability
+Toyota Hilux Invincible 50: Price and Availability

 The Invincible 50 will be priced at £39,995 plus VAT.
 Only 50 models have been earmarked for the UK, and they are backed by Toyota’s 5-year, 100,000-mile warranty.
 Orders can be placed from the 1st of November 2018, with first deliveries in December.